pvanlaake/CFtime/cran-comments.md

 * Additional checks have been performed with GHA and devtools::check(remote = TRUE, manual = TRUE) and devtools::check_win_devel().

-* This minor release 1.6.0 add new functionality that is necessary to support dependent package ncdfCF.
-For this reason it is released a little under a month after the previous patch.
-Furthermore it fixes some minor errors, expands test coverage and has updated documentation.
+* This patch 1.6.1 add new functionality that is necessary to support dependent package ncdfCF.
+Furthermore it fixes some minor errors and has updated documentation.

 ## revdepcheck results